-The S+AVA Chebe Powder helps to keep your curls healthy in the comfort of our homes.
+The S+AVA Chebe Powder helps to keep your curls healthy in the comfort of your homes.
 S+AVA is a South-African organic, vegan, GMO-free, cruelty-free brand, with an online store available in the UK.

-The product helps to offer practical hair solutions for all of our lockdown hair concerns.
+The product helps offer practical hair solutions for all of our lockdown hair concerns.

 “Chebe powder is used by women of a Chadian ethnic group, giving them exceptional quality and length of hair,” says Silava June Ogana, the founder of the S+AVA.

 In addition to encouraging growth, the powder can also help prevent hair loss and deeply hydrate your locks.
 Granted, the application can be a little messy, but it’s a small price to pay for long and healthy hair.

 2. Inoar Resistance with Bamboo Fiber Conditioner

 If you’re battling dry and fragile curls, the Inoar Resistance Range, enriched in bamboo, may be exactly what your weakened locks need.
 In fact, the entire range can help prepare your locks for any post-lockdown outings.

 While it’s often used around the world as a more environmentally friendly alternative in the textile industry, bamboo fiber can also care for your hair.
 This may have to do with the fact that bamboo fiber is rich in amino acids and selenium.

 The amino acids not only help to regenerate your mane, but they also help to provide volume and shine.
 Selenium, on the other hand, is an essential nutrient that has been found to play a pivotal role in hair growth (2).